Sparc0/puppet-agent/README.md

 # Install Puppet agent.

-Install Puppet repositorys and install a specific version of Puppet.
+Add Puppet repositorys and install a specific version of puppet agent and puppet-common automatically.

+Works on Ubuntu and Debian.